Choosing a good DENIM fabric – (Very) Well Dressed #2

 Did you think we would only talk about blue?
 No, don't worry, the other colors are also covered.

-For example, I would explain to you why most gray jeans are not worth the detour in my opinion...
-And how to find gray jeans that are an exception to the rule! (tip: it’s linked to the industrial technique which allows you to obtain gray denim).
+For example, I'll explain why most gray jeans aren't worth the detour in my opinion...
+And how to find gray jeans that are an exception to the rule! (tip: it's linked to the industrial technique that makes gray denim possible).

-I would tell you what advantages and disadvantages raw black canvases have compared to indigo canvases.
+I will tell you what advantages and disadvantages raw black canvases have compared to indigo canvases.

-And how do you recognize a good blank canvas when concretely...
-At a glance, you don't notice any difference from one canvas to another.
-(Well yes, it’s all white).
+And how do you recognize a good white canvas when, in reality...
+At first glance, you don't notice any difference from one canvas to another.
+(Well yes, it's all white).

 Nicolò Minchillo, in expert mode